PressCrew/infinity/dashboard/docs/doc_legend.md

 ## Legend

 Throughout this documentation there are a few formatting styles used.
-This legend serves to eliminate any confusion, just in case.
+This legend serves to eliminate any confusion, just in case!

 ### Highlighting